ApiLogicServer/Docs/docs/index.md

 <summary>Application Integration</summary>

-&nbsp;

-As illustrated below, API Logic Server supports transactions from User Interfaces, and Application Integration - both via custom APIs and Kafka messages.
+As illustrated below, API Logic Server supports transactions from User Interfaces, and 3 alternatives for Application Integration:

-![API Logic Server](images/nutshell/als-nutshell.png)
+1. **Ad Hoc Integration:** the automatically created JSON:API provides **no-code ad hoc integrations**, enabling organizations to move beyond ETL.
+For example, other applications might require a customer record, and their addresses from an existing database.

-*JSON:API* are a standard for self-serve APIs -- where clients can select the columns and the related data they require.
+    * *JSON:API* are a standard for self-serve APIs -- where clients can select the columns and the related data they require.

-> Self-serve APIs reduce the need for ongoing custom API development.
-Analogous to GraphQL, they fulfill requirements for UI development and ad hoc integration.
+    * Analogous to GraphQL, self-serve APIs reduce the need for ongoing custom API development.

-You can use Python, Flask and SQLAlchemy to create Custom APIs, e.g. for B2B Partners.
-In addition to the underlying logic, API Logic Server provides mapping services as described under **Application Integration.**
+2. **B2B Partners:** you can use Python, Flask and SQLAlchemy to create Custom APIs, e.g. for B2B Partners.
+These are simplified by automatic reuse of [Logic](Logic-Why.md){:target="_blank" rel="noopener"}, and [Integration Mapping](Integration-Map.md){:target="_blank" rel="noopener"}.

-Appication Integration support also provides automation for producing and consuming Kafka messages.
+3. **Messages:** Application Integration support also provides automation for producing and consuming Kafka messages.
 Here's an article: [click here](https://dzone.com/articles/instant-integrations-with-api-automation){:target="_blank" rel="noopener"}.
 To see these services in a tutorial, [click here](Sample-Integration.md){:target="_blank" rel="noopener"}.

+![API Logic Server](images/nutshell/als-nutshell.png)

 </details>